umapornp/textprepro/README.md

 ---------------------------------

 ## 💡 Features & Guides
-TextPrep provides many easy-to-use features for preprocessing general text as well as social media text.
-Apart from preprocessing tools, TextPrep also provides useful analytical tools to help you gain insight from your data (e.g., word distribution graphs and word clouds).
+TextPrepro provides many easy-to-use features for preprocessing general text as well as social media text.
+Apart from preprocessing tools, TextPrepro also provides useful analytical tools to help you gain insight from your data (e.g., word distribution graphs and word clouds).

 * ### 📋 For General Text